Skip to content

 cache_data:

 1. The cache service acts as a job queue for background tasks.
-Note the mounting of cache data onto the host machine to ensure data persistence between container restarts.
+Note that cache data is mounted onto the host machine to ensure data persistence between container restarts.

 4. The celery-worker service executes background tasks for the API application.
 It uses the same base image as the api service.